The personal research operator in the principal's voice.

 This is the architectural commitment that makes Saigar future-proof: the abstraction over pipeline definition rather than the proliferation of pipeline-specific code.

-See the v2/v3 roadmapSix specialists.
+See the v2/v3 roadmapEighteen specialists.
 No generalist.

 The harness.
 Owns the run state machine, dispatches to agents, manages gates, enforces cost.
 Six LLM-mediated reasoning checkpoints with deterministic fallback.
 The most architecturally important agent.